- So how can a content strategy make you more effective in achieving your business goals?

 You know the old saying, “time is money”?

-Developing good content, you know the stuff that people actually want to read, doesn’t come cheap.
+Developing good content, knowing the stuff that people actually want to read, doesn’t come cheap.

-First of all you’ll need writers, and then a graphic designer and maybe some budget to promote your blog and and and…
+First of all, you’ll need a writer, an editor, a graphic designer who can create eye-catching visuals, and maybe some budget to promote your blog too.

-How often will you publish and promote your content and stay front of mind for your target audience and build trust and rapport with them?
+- How often will you publish and promote your content to stay front of mind for your target audience?

 “Regular readers of a blog overtime take on a sense of ownership of a blog and subscribe because they like what they see.
 When you chop and change your writing to emulate and please others you’ll end up disillusioning and confusing the people who make your blog what it is (your readers).”